EbYVarghese18/DevOps_Project_03/README.md

 3. login to dockerhub<br>

-4. push the created code to dockerhub<br>
+4. push the created image to dockerhub<br>

 5. logout from dockerhub<br>